Macular oedema

 See drug specific guidance below

 Fluocinolone acetonide intravitreal implant is recommended as an option for treating chronic diabetic macular oedema that is insufficiently responsive to available therapies.
-It is for specialist use only and is prescribed according to NICE guidance.
+It is for specialist use only and is prescribed according to NICE TA 953.